 Once your fireplace is restored back to its original state, you need to decide whether to paint or polish it.
-Whatever you choose to do, make sure you buy the right stuff to do it with.
-Grate polish can be applied with a rag, or if you prefer a burnished look, you can use WD40.

 If you are planning to paint the fireplace, give it a coat of red oxide first to prevent rusting.
 Buy a specialist paint, available from most DIY shops.